canonical/ubuntu-image/ubuntu-image.rst

 -d, --debug
     Enable debugging output.

+--verbose
+    Enable verbose output.

+--quiet
+    Only print error messages.
+Suppress all other output.

 -O DIRECTORY, --output-dir DIRECTORY
     Write generated disk image files to this directory.
 The files will be named after the ``gadget.yaml`` volume names, with ``.img`` suffix appended.
-If not given, the current working directory is used.
+If not given, the value of the --workdir flag is used if --workdir is specified.
+If neither --output-dir or --workdir is used, the image(s) will be placed in the current working directory.
 This option replaces, and cannot be used with, the deprecated ``--output`` option.